Aviation Leadership and Management Skills Development - Body Language Affects Executive Presence

 Introduction by Sofema Online

 Without a doubt, Body Language impacts executive presence.
-We need to recognise this and to embrace every opportunity to show that we are relaxed, comfortable and confident.
+We need to recognize this and embrace every opportunity to show that we are relaxed, comfortable, and confident.

 Different People - Different Culture